ADGEfficiency/dsr-rl/PITCHME.md

 Smaller batches can fit onto smaller GPUs
 - if a large sample dimension we can use less samples per batch

-Batches train faster
+Batches allow us to learn faster
 - weights are updated more often during each epoch

 Batches give a less accurate estimate of the gradient
 - this noise can be useful to escape local minima

 Larger batch size -> larger learning rate
-- more accurate estimation of the gradient (better data distribution across batch)
+- more accurate estimation of the gradient (better distribution across batch)
 - we can take larger steps

 ---